MahirTanzim/MediTrack/README.md

-# 💊 MediTrack: Smart medicine box with cloud integration and mobille monitoring system
+# 💊 MediTrack: Smart Medicine Box with IoT Integration

 A complete IoT solution for medication management using ESP32, designed to help patients and caregivers track medicine intake with real-time notifications and comprehensive logging.